seapagan/link-page/README.md

 The use-case that prompted this is to have a changing target for a static link in a QR code on a business card.

+It's also an example of using FastAPI with Jinja2 templates.
+This allows having a simple web site, but still able to access config files, databases and API's.

 <!-- vim-markdown-toc GFM -->

 - [Development setup](#development-setup)